 Green tomato treatment

-Mix green tomato pulp with a tablespoon of baking soda.
-Then, apply this mixture to the affected area with a cotton ball.
+First mix green tomato pulp with a tablespoon of baking soda.
+Then apply this mixture to the affected area with a cotton ball.

 Mix one teaspoon of pure honey with a bit of vinegar.
 Apply the mixture to the affected area 3 or 4 times per day.

+The last of our natural treatments for cold sores involves salt.
 Use a spoon to crush salt until it becomes very fine.
-Then, apply it to the affected area with a cotton ball; repeat this process 2 to 3 times per day.
+After that, apply it to the affected area with a cotton wool ball.
+Repeat this process 2 to 3 times per day.

 Recommendations for even better results

-In addition to treating cold sores naturally, you should keep in mind that there are certain hygiene habits that can help you get rid of the virus altogether and thus avoid having to deal with this condition in the future.
+In addition to our natural treatments for cold sores, you should keep in mind that there are certain hygiene habits you should be aware of.
+These can help you get rid of the virus altogether and thus avoid having to deal with this condition in the future.

 - If you want cold sores to dry out quickly, you should clean them every day.